shubham12346/75DaysOfCode/README.md

 In the new room, repeat steps 2-3.
 Keep doing this until you've visited all the rooms or can't go further.
 If you've visited all the rooms, you're successful.
 If not, you can't visit all rooms.

+75 Days of Code
+Day 44
+Problem no : 547
+Problem Title : Number of Provinces
+Type : Graph / DFS

+There are n cities.
+Some of them are connected, while some are not.
+If city a is connected directly with city b, and city b is connected directly with city c, then city a is connected indirectly with city c.

+A province is a group of directly or indirectly connected cities and no other cities outside of the group.

+You are given an n x n matrix isConnected where isConnected[i][j] = 1 if the ith city and the jth city are directly connected, and isConnected[i][j] = 0 otherwise.

+Return the total number of provinces.

+Example 1:

+Input: isConnected = [[1,1,0],[1,1,0],[0,0,1]]
+Output: 2
+Example 2:

+Input: isConnected = [[1,0,0],[0,1,0],[0,0,1]]
+Output: 3